pkorolov/zynq-fpga/README.md

 Once you've located the file, click OK.

 Finally, we'll add in u-boot.
-Again, click add and ensure that Partition type is set to datafile in the window that appears.
-Again. click browse and select `u-boot.elf` located in:
+Again, click Add and ensure that Partition type is set to datafile in the window that appears.
+Now, click browse and select `u-boot.elf` located in:

 ```sh